pk265586/AgentOrders/README.md

 ]
 ```

-On application start (or, to be precise, on 1st incoming web request), it checks the provided Sql server database, whether it contains table AGENTS;
+On application start (or, to be precise, on the 1st incoming web request), it checks the provided Sql server database, whether it contains table AGENTS;
 if not, it runs script InitDatabase.sql, which provides table structure, data and stored procedures required for the app to run.
 For table structure and sample data I have used the ones that were provided in the task description.